SymfonyCasts/symfony5/sfcasts/ep5-security/entry-point.md

 ## Making our Authenticator an Entry Point

-But anyways, none of our authenticators provide an entry point... so let's add one!
+But anyway, none of our authenticators provide an entry point... so let's add one!

 Open up our authenticator: `src/Security/LoginFormAuthenticator.php`.
 If you want your authenticator to provide an entry point, all you need to do is implement a new